 Fourth, you can book time with me for a 1:1 coaching session.
 My YouTube channel should give you a flavour of how these sessions run.
 You can expect to walk out with meaty feedback outlining where you need to improve — all personalised to you and your level of preparation.

-Finally, do take advantage of our Discord community (1000+ members) to find Amazon Interview partners.
+Do take advantage of our Membership Community to find Amazon Interview partners.
 The community is incredible, and everyone is looking for interview partners all the time.

-As ever, if you have any questions, feel free to reach out to me via Discord.
+As ever, if you have any questions, feel free to reach out to me via our Community.